 By John Turney

 One of those things was called the "Marshall Faulk number".
-It was meant to measure running backs who run the ball well and caught the ball well.
-They'd take the rushing yards and the receiving yards and do a harmonic mean.
+It was a metric meant to measure running backs who run the ball well and caught the ball well, at least closer in yardage than average backs.
+They'd take the rushing yards and the receiving yards and compute a harmonic mean.

 According to Wikipedia—The harmonic mean can be expressed as the reciprocal of the arithmetic mean of the reciprocals of the given set of observations.
 As a simple example, the harmonic mean of 1, 4, and 4 is